Thermal insulation is vital for reducing heating/cooling costs, increasing living quality and avoiding building damage.

 CONSIDERATION FOR FUTURE GENERATIONS

-Efficient insulation reduces the emission of carbon dioxide (CO2) and sulphur diaoxide in the atmosphere by more than 50% , which is responsible of greenhouse effect and acid rains.
+Efficient insulation reduces the emission of carbon dioxide (CO2) and sulphur dioxide in the atmosphere by more than 50%, which is responsible for the greenhouse effect and acid rains.

-A good interior insulation is vapor permeable and hygroscopic (materials that absorb moisture and can release regulated).
+Good interior insulation is vapour permeable and hygroscopic (materials that absorb moisture and can release regulated).

 However, it seems logical to assume that the higher the level set by the statutory requirements, the greater the sense of comfort felt by the individual.

 Moreover, behaviours and noise nuisance go hand in hand from one country to another.

 Generally speaking, a building in which H & B thermal insulation products have been used are not only satisfied all the statutory thermal insulation and acoustic comfort but at the same time improves the fireproof requirements significantly.
 Without additional costs compared to any of the other solutions in the market!

 Thermal bridges are junctions where insulation is not continuous and causes heat loss.